We created this Rust Cheat Sheet initially for students of Jayson Lennon's Rust Bootcamp - Rust Programming: The Complete Developer's Guide.

 Structures allow data to be grouped into a single unit.

-struct Foo; // define a structure containing no data
+Explain struct Foo; // define a structure containing no data

 let foo = Foo; // create a new `Foo`